 GFO expends considerable resources managing the remote areas along the Richardson and Denali Highways.
-The current system of trails and remote campgrounds requires substantial levels of trail maintenance, facility maintenance, staff and seasonal interns, and law enforcement staff to maintain a presentable and safe experience for visitors to BLM land managed by the GFO.
+The current system of trails and remote campgrounds requires substantial levels of trail maintenance, facility maintenance, as well as recreation and law enforcement law enforcement staff to maintain an enjoyable and safe experience for visitors to BLM managed lands in GFO.

-Direct costs for recreation management and responsibilities of the GFO area include BLM and intern labor, services such as restroom pumping, garbage collection, firewood, hazard tree mitigation, potable water testing, vehicles and vehicle maintenance, law enforcement, signage, maintenance material and supplies, and interpretive materials.
-The field office operates a fleet of vehicles to include two service trucks, several UTVs, two snow machines, and one river boat.
+Direct costs for recreation management and responsibilities of the GFO area include BLM and intern labor, services such as restroom pumping, garbage collection, firewood, hazard tree mitigation, potable water testing, vehicles and vehicle maintenance, law enforcement, signage, maintenance and interpretive materials and supplies.
+The field office operates a fleet of vehicles for recreation management which include two service trucks, several UTVs, two snow machines, and one river boat.